Our Statement of Expectation

 Support for adults

-There is a national framework, set by the Department of Health, which councils use to decide who is eligible for services, called Fair Access to Care Services (FACS) eligibility criteria.
+There is a national framework, set by the Department of Health, which councils use to decide who is eligible for services, called Fair Access to Care Services (FACS) eligibility criteria (PDF, 90KB).
 We have a duty to provide services to people who meet the FACS level it has set, which on the Isle of Wight is considered ‘critical’ and ‘substantial’.

 Disabled children often have very complex health needs.
 The NHS in the Isle of Wight works with disabled children and their families to provide the very best healthcare.
 The aim is to make sure disabled children and young people grow up to be happy and healthy.